shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 * In general, use the second-person instead of the first-person, such as *you* instead of *we* or *I*.
 However, first-person usage is an exception for FAQs.

-* If you are guiding the reader to perform something, use an imperative form with an implicit you.
+* If you are guiding the reader to perform something, use an imperative form with an implicit *you*.
 For example:

 ::: tip
   **Recommended** - Create a PDF file.